xaatu/XaatuFI/README.md

 ## A cryptocurrency market tracker, with historical data and news features.

-## The market data is pulled from the Coingecko API and News data from the Cryptocompare API
+The market data is pulled from the Coingecko API and News data from the Cryptocompare API

 ### Target Framework:
-.net 9.0
+net 9.0

 ### Requirements:
 Newtonsoft 13.0.1